 Uses

-Imitrex and Maxalt are both FDA-approved to treat migraine with or without aura in adults.
+Imitrex and Maxalt are both approved by the Food and Drug Administration (FDA) to treat migraine episodes with or without aura in adults.
 Maxalt can also be used in children ages 6 to 17 years.

-Neither drug should be used to prevent migraine or cluster headaches.
-In addition, these medications shouldn’t be used to treat hemiplegic migraine or basilar migraine.
+Neither drug should be used to prevent migraine episodes or cluster headaches.
+In addition, these medications should not be used to treat hemiplegic migraine or basilar migraine.

 Drug forms and administration